kainliu/kainliu.github.io/source/_posts/find-similar-images-based-on-locality-sensitive-hashing.md

 These randomly picked planes are used as the buckets to hash the data points.
 We are able to estimate the cosine similarities from the hamming distances, the calculation of latter relatively more efficient.

 Cosine Similarity is not sensitive to the magnitude of vectors.
 In some scenarios, people will apply `Adjusted Cosine Similarity` to reduce such sensitivity.
-Since the only concern here is to find whether the data points are located at the same side of the plane, there is no need to adjust the vectors before calculating their similarities.
+Since the only concern here is to find whether the data points are located at the same side of the plane, there is no need to adjust the vectors, before calculating their similarities.

 We can consider the pool of $k$ random planes playing the role of the hash function.
 Random planes are easy to generate, and highly efficient to apply in matrix.